-Forty-five (45) grievances required resolution on the merits.
-Six (6) were closed by the end of the year for no actionable conduct and one (1) was an administrative dismissal.
-Currently, there are thirty-five (35) cases still pending.
-The grievances involved twenty-eight (28) guardians or guardianship agencies, approximately 9% (nine percent) of the professional guardians in Washington State.
-In 2014 there were two hundred and eighty-two (282) professional guardians in Washington State.
+Fifty-three (53) grievances required resolution on the merits.
+Ten (10) were closed by the end of the year for no actionable conduct.
+Ten (10) cases were investigated.
+At the end of 2015 thirty three (33) grievances remained requiring investigation.
+The grievances involved twenty-six (26) guardians or guardianship agencies, approximately 9.6% of the professional guardians in Washington State.
+In 2015 there were two hundred and seventy (270) active professional guardians in Washington State.
 Several guardians were involved in multiple grievances.

-2014 CERTIFIED PROFESSIONAL GUARDIAN GRIEVANCES
+2015 CERTIFIED PROFESSIONAL GUARDIAN GRIEVANCES